On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Data Availability

-\bmhead{Supplementary information} The supplementary information contains three tables having information (1) Monomer units, polymer chains, number of atoms, corresponding glass transition temperature ($T_g$), and coefficient of thermal expansion of various PE structures, (2) Details of monomer units, number of atoms in the training unit cell, Number of configurations sampled during MLFF training, training temperatures, and simulated larger structure used for T$_g$ calculations of the polymers studied in this work, and (3) OTF-MLFF estimated coefficient of thermal expansion values below and above glass transition.
-This section also includes a detailed description of error propagation estimation and a density-temperature plot for the simulated polymers.
+\begin{suppinfo} The supplementary information contains three tables having information (1) Monomer units, polymer chains, number of atoms, corresponding glass transition temperature ($T_g$), and coefficient of thermal expansion of various PE structures (SI-Table 1), (2) Details of monomer units, number of atoms in the training unit cell, Number of configurations sampled during MLFF training, training temperatures, and simulated larger structure used for T$_g$ calculations of the polymers (SI-Table 2) studied in this work, (3) Replica and two different cooling rate $T_g$ simulations for PE, (4) Weighted Flory–Fox extrapolation of $T_g$ to infinite molecular weight for PE, (5) Step-by-step MLFF generation protocol and extracting glass transition temperature, and (6) OTF-MLFF estimated coefficient of thermal expansion values below and above glass transition (SI-Table 3).
+Supplementary information also includes a description of error propagation estimation and a density-temperature plot for the simulated polymers (SI-Figure 3). \end{suppinfo}

-\bmhead{Acknowledgements} This work is financially supported by the Office of Naval Research through a multidisciplinary university research initiative (MURI) grant N00014-20-1-2586 and the National Science Foundation through an NSF-SPEED grant 2515411.
-Discussions with Ayush Jain are also gratefully acknowledged.